Sweet Bottom near Jan Thiel Beach

 - A collection of these coral trees (any from 4 – 10) make up what we call a coral nursery.
 We have 8 nurseries around the island of Curacao, made up of a total of 55 trees.

 The out-plants can be seen all over the island.
-Contact Reef Renewal Curaçao for more information about the ongoing projects at LionsDive Beach Resort, Pierbaai, Director’s Bay, Kontiki Beach Resort, Baoase Luxury Resort and the Avila Beach Hotel.
+Contact Reef Renewal Curaçao for more information.
+Inquire about the ongoing projects at LionsDive Beach Resort, Pierbaai, Director’s Bay, Kontiki Beach Resort, Baoase Luxury Resort and the Avila Beach Hotel.

 Protecting the Coral Reefs in Curaçao

-All aspects of our island depend on coral reefs, from coastal protection and food on our table to revenue from tourism.
+All aspects of our island depend on coral reefs.
 The existence of coral reefs is intertwined into much of the infrastructure and revenue on the island.
 However, these coral reefs are threatened by human impacts and reef restoration is only part of the solution.

 For us to effectively build back and restore the shallow water reef systems of Curaçao, we need the support of a variety of stakeholders and government officials.